 Many active noise cancelling wireless earbuds have stepped up to challenge the AirPods Pro, and none have managed to dethrone the category leader.
 Even the Bose QuietComfort Earbuds, which features best-in-class ANC, couldn’t get the job done.
 Now, Jabra has thrown its hat into the ring, releasing the all-new Elite 85t, which has the performance and spec sheet to give Apple’s sound-silencing danglers a run for their money.

 Let’s not forget why the AirPods Pro are considered some of the best noise-cancelling headphones.
 Great active noise cancellation, improved sound, and an ergonomic design have elevated the AirPods series to a level we didn’t think Apple could achieve.
-It was only fitting that we awarded the AirPods Pro a 5-star rating at launch.
-No wonder so many are searching for AirPod Black Friday deals right now.

 - AirPods Pro vs Bose QuietComfort Earbuds: Here's how they stack up